DaveParillo/intermediate-cpp/_sources/beginnings/what-you-dont.rst

 * The classes ``cin`` and ``cout``
 * A ``class`` with *setters* and *getters* - maybe even using ``private`` members

-The version of C++ most likely taught to most is C++98 or earlier.
+The version of C++ most likely taught to most is C++98.
-Modern C++ doesn't look that much like the C++ that was written in the 80's and 90's.
+Modern C++ doesn't look much like the C++ that was written in the 80's and 90's.
-Primarily because programmers haved learned a lot about how to write programs in C++ over the years, but also because the power of the *Standard Template Library* (STL).
+Primarily because programmers have learned a lot about how to write programs in C++ over the years, but also because the power of the *Standard Template Library* (STL).
 The STL was not developed until C++ had been used for more than 10 years.
-While it was incorporated into the first ISO version of the C++ standard (C++98), it took some time for many programmers to recognize the power and flexibility of *generic prgramming*.
+While it was incorporated into the first ISO version of the C++ standard (C++98), it took some time for many programmers to recognize the power and flexibility of :term:`generic prgramming`.

 Unfortunately, some of you have "learned C++" mostly using an environment like CHide.
 CHide is not C++.